Wokingham Accountants

 • The car must be purchased in the company name and annoyingly some providers charge a premium when purchasing a car through your business instead of personally.

-• When you have a company car, you will need commercial vehicle insurance in the company name (which is usually a lot more expensive than personal car insurance) if you wish to claim it as a company expense.
+• When you have a company car, you may need commercial vehicle insurance in the company name (which can be more expensive than personal car insurance) if you wish to claim it as a company expense.
 Your no claims discount could also be affected.
 We would suggest getting a quotation for commercial vehicle insurance before purchasing a company car.
 If you have more than one vehicle in the company name, you will want to look into fleet insurance which covers all vehicles.
-Commercial car insurance can sometimes be double the price of normal insurance and so it is usually more tax efficient to pay for car insurance personally!
+Commercial car insurance can sometimes be double the price of normal insurance and so some people decide to pay for car insurance personally!

 • It is much simpler from an administration perspective to buy the car personally and claim business mileage back.
 Also, if you shut down the business, this can be a difficult & costly process especially if you are VAT registered.